 The Swampy can have terriffic nymph fishing and hatches of aquatic insects.
 It can also lay boast to some of the finest grasshopper fishing in the country; with huge numbers of these large critters descending on the valley from mid-summer on.

 This is a river that every fly fisher should put on their to-do-list.
 The scenery is stunning, the bird life abundant, and the fishing can be first-rate

 Where and When

 The Swampy is known for its extensive gravel bars that seem to run forever, with many of the best drop-offs only accessible via a combination of boat and wade fishing.
-Excellent indicator nymphing can be expected with a dry/nymph combination a very popular way of rolling a few fish.
+Excellent indicator nymphing can be expected with a dry/nymph combination a very popular way of getting down to where the fish are holding in certain sections of the river.
 Occasionally the need to work gravel bars across and down will arise during times of high-flow, but most of the time we will pull in behind the bar with the boat and employ upstream nymphing techniques.

-This is particularly apparent in summer when some great fish will come up from 15 feet down to eat big, rubber legged flies.
+This is particularly apparent in summer when some great fish will come up from 15 feet down to eat big, rubber-legged flies.

 These trips are done on arrangement.
 Call for more information or keep an eye on the website for dates.

 Swampy drifts start at Khancoban Pondage at around 9am and finish in the late afternoon at Bringenbrong Bridge.
 Start and end times can be amended to suit your particular itinerary.

 The rate for the boat is $775 per day regardless of whether there are one or two anglers.
 As this is a specialty trip that requires us to travel interstate; we require a full payment at the time of booking.